UKActive Child Obesity Report - Are Britain’s Kids Generation Inactive?

 2015: Measurement of physical literacy and motor proficiency is so rare that just 1% of schools conduct these tests.
 54% of schools claim to monitor changes in motor skills development either independently or via external agencies.

 2018: There has been a slight increase in the number of schools using digital tools to measure fitness and physical literacy.
 Formalised monitoring continues to be infrequent and sporadic.
 Schools know obesity is a problem but rarely link functional fitness with mastery of the Fundamental Movement Skills.

-Amaven Action Plan: Our Healthy Schools Programme is a complete solution for monitoring and improving schoolwide fitness.
+Amaven Action Plan for 2019: Our Healthy Schools Programme is a complete solution for monitoring and improving schoolwide fitness.
 It starts with Challenge Day - a launch event and benchmarking process - and aims to demonstrably enhance functional fitness, motor skills and emotional wellbeing, term on term.

 Extracurricular Physical Activity

 2015: Due to lack of monitoring, it’s difficult for schools to determine the current balance of curricular to extracurricular activity.
 It’s extremely rare to see tracking of movement outside school, despite the advised 30min target.

 2018: The reasons for lack of physical activity outside school are numerous and complex.
 Schools cannot solve them alone.
 Nevertheless, they’re not doing enough to maximise chances for movement in school and offset, as far as possible, this decline in extracurricular fitness.

 Amaven Action Plan for 2019: Our Home Activities are a fun, easy way for kids to do more physical activity after school.
 These video workouts are led by youth development coaches and include classic strength conditioning exercises.
 All families need is an internet connection.